Events & Talks

 Get a outlook on how this new mode of microscopy may help exploring protein interactions and develop diagnostic methods

-Get answers to your questions, followed by an open LiveNano discussion forum
+Get answers to your questions, followed by an open LiveNano discussion forum at the end of the talk

 Liquid phase scanning transmission electron microscopy (STEM) is capable of studying cells in their native liquid environment at the single molecule level [1, 2].
 The cells in liquid are placed in a microfluidic chamber enclosing the sample in the vacuum of the electron microscope, and are then imaged with STEM.
 It is not always necessary to enclose the cells in the microfluidic chamber.
 For many studies, it is sufficient to obtain information from the thin outer regions of the cells, and those can be imaged with high resolution using environmental scanning electron microscopy (ESEM) with STEM detector .
 A third option is to cover a liquid specimen under a thin membrane of graphene providing the thinnest possible layer .
 The obtained spatial resolution is typically limited by ration damage but radiation damage mitigation by at least an order of magnitude is possible in liquid compared to samples in ice .